May 29, 2024

 What to Expect During Treatment

-Regardless of the type of braces you choose, there are common elements in the orthodontic treatment process:
+Irrespective of the type of braces that are selected, there are common elements in the orthodontic treatment process:

 5. Dietary Restrictions: Avoid hard, sticky, or chewy foods that can damage braces.
 This is not a problem with Invisalign because the aligners are removed during meals, but it isn’t as easy to snack on the move, because you have to brush your teeth before putting your aligners back in.